datahub-project/datahub/docs/rfc/derived-aspects/derived-aspects.md

 Derived metadata can be modelled as an aspect of an entity.
 This is similar to any other aspect but with subtle differences.

-- Value of this aspect gets computed only when `GET` API is called.
+- Value of this aspect gets computed only when `GET` API is invoked.
 - `GET` API computes, persists and retrieves the metadata from the KV store.

 ### Entity Aspect Model